Ivar de Graaf: Within Temptation

 De Graaf has performed with Within Temptation a few times after his departure.
 He filled in as a substitute at times when van Haestregt was unavailable, and at both the Java Concert in Amsterdam in 2005 and at the Elements Concert in Antwerp in 2012 he took on stage with other former Within Temptation band members and performed a couple of songs.
 He accompanied singer Sharon den Adel on acoustic guitar for Within Temptation's Together at Home concert on March 24, 2020.

 Kingfisher Sky

 De Graaf is married to singer Judith Rijnveld.
 Together they worked for three years on a demo which led to the formation of Kingfisher Sky.
-The first studio album has been released: Hallway of Dreams.